solarwinds/swo-cli/README.md

 server logs from [Solarwinds].

 ### This is v1 of the swo-cli and it supports ONLY logs search.
-### This is v1 of the swo-cli and it DOES NOT support tailing.

-Supports optional Boolean search queries.
+Supports optional Boolean search queries and polling for new events (like "tail -f").
 Example:

-    $ swo logs "(www OR db) (nginx OR pgsql) -accepted"
+    $ swo logs -f "(www OR db) (nginx OR pgsql) -accepted"

 ## Quick Start